-Serbia mining: Mundoro Capital ‘strongly encouraged’ by Borsko drilling to date11.
-June 2017. / Mining
+Serbia mining: Mundoro Capital ‘strongly encouraged’ by Borsko drilling to date, Mining

 Mundoro Capital Inc says it is ‘strongly encouraged’ by drilling so far at the Borsko Jezero licence in Serbia.